llyx97/Marginal-Utility-Diminishes/README.md

   --repr_distill \
   --is_rosita
 ```
-`--keep_token` can be set as any integer from 1 to maximum sequence length. `--token_scheme` can be choosed from "left_first", "attention" and "attention_no_sep".
-To enable selecting the attention using "t_top12", set `--att_ttop12` as True.
+`--keep_tokens` can be set as any integer from 1 to maximum sequence length. `--token_scheme` can be choosed from "left_first", "attention" and "attention_no_sep".
+To enable selecting the attention scores using "t_top12", set `--att_ttop12` as True.